60Hz vs. 144Hz vs. 240Hz vs. 360Hz – What Is The Best Refresh Rate For Gaming?

 144Hz vs. 240Hz

-This is a more complicated comparison.
+This is a more intricate comparison.
 For a long time, 144Hz has been considered the minimum requirement for competitive play.
 However, an increasing number of gamers are moving into the 240Hz camp.

-One of the major reasons why people haven’t dived headfirst into the 240Hz monitor trend is that the difference between these two refresh rates is far less startling than the jump from 60Hz to 144Hz.
+One of the major reasons why people haven’t dived headfirst into the 240Hz monitor trend is that the difference between these two refresh rates is far less striking than the leap from 60Hz to 144Hz.

-The difference is still noticeable, as it means going from a frame every 6.95 ms to a frame every 4.17 ms. This jump might seem small, but humans often adapt to good things quite quickly, so you should still consider it.
+The difference is still noticeable, as it means going from a frame every 6.95 ms to a frame every 4.17 ms. This leap might seem small, but humans often adjust to good things quite quickly, so you should still consider it.

 One important aspect to note is that if you’re playing an older game, such as the previously mentioned CS: GO, you would still be able to game at 240Hz with a mid-range CPU and GPU.

-The video below displays an enlightening comparison of all previously mentioned monitor frame rates.
+The video below displays an illuminating comparison of all previously mentioned monitor frame rates.

-One thing to note when talking about the distinction between these two monitor refresh rates is that an increasing number of expert eSports players are transitioning to 240Hz.
+One thing to note when talking about the distinction between these two monitor refresh rates is that a growing number of skilled eSports players are transitioning to 240Hz.
 As time goes on, this will surely become the new minimum.

 Our advice for the best refresh rate for gaming isn’t the same for other hardware.
 If you’re already moving away from 60Hz, you should try to jump directly to a 240Hz monitor and skip 144Hz.

-However, if you’re already using a 144Hz monitor, you might want to wait a while and go straight to 360Hz if you’re looking for a competitive edge.
-However, this only matters if you have a system that can support these frame rates.
+However, if you’re already using a 144Hz monitor, you might want to wait a while and go straight to 360Hz if you’re seeking a competitive edge.
+Nevertheless, this only matters if you have a configuration that can support these frame rates.

 360Hz Monitor Refresh Rate